Split and Expand: An inference-time improvement for Weakly Supervised Cell Instance Segmentation: Abstract

 \section{Abstract}

-We consider the problem of segmenting cell nuclei instances from Hematoxylin and Eosin (H\&E) stains with dot annotations only.
-While most recent works focus on improving the segmentation quality, this is usually insufficient for instance segmentation of cell instances clustered together or with a small size.
-In this work, we propose a simple two-step post-processing procedure, Split and Expand, that directly improves the conversion of segmentation maps to instances.
-In the splitting step, we generate fine-grained cell instances from the segmentation map with the guidance of cell-center predictions.
-For the expansion step, we utilize Layer-wise Relevance Propagation (LRP) explanation results to add small cells that are not captured in the segmentation map.
-Although we additionally train an output head to predict cell-centers, the post-processing procedure itself is not explicitly trained and is executed at inference-time only.
-A feature re-weighting loss based on LRP is proposed to improve our method even further.
-We test our procedure on the MoNuSeg and TNBC datasets and show quantitatively and qualitatively that our proposed method improves object-level metrics substantially.
-Code for this paper will be made available after publication.
+We consider the problem of segmenting cell nuclei instances from Hematoxylin and Eosin (H\&E) stains with weak supervision.
+While most recent works focus on improving the segmentation quality, this is usually insufficient for instance segmentation of cell instances clumped together or with a small size.
+In this work, we propose a two-step post-processing procedure, \emph{Split} and \emph{Expand}, that directly improves the conversion of segmentation maps to instances.
+In the \emph{Split} step, we split clumps of cells from the segmentation map into individual cell instances with the guidance of cell-center predictions through Gaussian Mixture Model clustering.
+In the \emph{Expand} step, we find missing small cells using the cell-center predictions (which tend to capture small cells more consistently as they are trained using reliable point annotations), and utilize Layer-wise Relevance Propagation (LRP) explanation results to expand those cell-center predictions into cell instances.
+Our \emph{Split} and \emph{Expand} post-processing procedure is \textit{training-free} and is executed at inference-time only.
+To further improve the performance of our method, a feature re-weighting loss based on LRP is proposed.
+We test our procedure on the MoNuSeg and TNBC datasets and show that our proposed method provides statistically significant improvements on object-level metrics.
+Our code will be made available.

 \keywords{Cell Instance Segmentation \and Weakly Supervised \and Computational Pathology}